Castilleja: Indian Paintbrush

 The fruit are pinkish-orange, non-sticky berries that ripen in winter.
 Birds feed on the berries, which turn sticky in their digestive tracts.
 They then disperse the seeds to the bark of trees.

-If many clumps of mistletoe form on a tree, this parasite can eventually kill its host.
+If many clumps of mistletoe form on a tree, the tree will appear malformed and lifeless, having few leaves and only mistletoe clumps.
 One course of action is to cut off the branch of the tree 1' to 3' below the attachment point of the Mistletoe when the parasite is first noticed.
 However, the Mistletoe can reappear.
 Once it is as large as that shown in the photo, the best option may be to cut the host tree to the ground.
 Both Acacia and Mesquite trees will re-sprout from stumps.
 There are no chemical treatments.

 Cuscuta: Dodder